devpato/gTrendsR/README.md

 #Google Trends using gTrends Library

-Libraries that neeed to be installed
+Libraries that need to be installed

   install.packages("gtrendsR")